rsdoiel/rsdoiel.github.io/blog/2020/04/19/Mostly-Oberon-Loops-and-Conditions.md

 ## WHILE DO, ELSIF DO

-Oberon 7 also provides two loop structures.
+Oberon-07 also provides two loop structures.
 These are very similar to other languages as well.
 The only expectation is that a while loop may contain an ELSIF which continues the loop execution until both clauses return FALSE.